MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response/deploy-configure.md

 ## Manually configure and manage master data for your organization

 Admins can use the model-driven app in [Power Apps](https://make.powerapps.com) to create and manage master data for their organization.
-This data is required for the Emergency Response solution to work.
+This data is required for the Emergency Response app to work.

 > [!NOTE]
 > You can also import your organization data into data files available in the deployment package and then import it to these entities.
 More information: [Step 2.2: Load configuration and master data for your organization](#step-2.2-load-configuration-and-master-data-for-your-organization)